palewire/first-visual-story/readthedocs/index.rst

     :width: 100%

 What do we do if there is no image of the victim?
-As soon as the code reaches a victim with no image, the code will break.
+As soon as the code reaches a victim with no image, the code will render broken images.

 To fix this, let's add an if clause around the image tag to check for an image in the data.
-This way, our code will loop through the list of victims and <em>if</em> there is an image, it will add it to the right card.
+This way, our code will loop through the list of victims and _if_ there is an image, it will add it to the right card.
 If there isn't, the code will move on to the next victim until it reaches the end of the list.

 .. code-block:: jinja
     :emphasize-lines: 3